CarlosMaincrah/SportSim/README.md

 The more the reputation the team has, the less you will win and the less the reputation the team has, the more you will win when your bet wins.
 (Higher risk = Higher reward)

+There are two accounts for superusers and guests, guest accounts reset everytime you start the program and superuser accounts have unlimited money.
+These are only intended for debugging and testing.
+Use at your own risk.

 School project

 Coming soon: New sports